-Robots enable scar-free hysterectomies for some womenNovember 12th, 2012 in Surgery /
+Robots enable scar-free hysterectomies for some womenNovember 12, 2012 in Medicine & Health / Surgery

 The precision and three-dimensional view provided by robots can enable essentially scar-free surgery for some women needing hysterectomies, physicians report.